Waste Management Market In Africa Size & Share Analysis - Growth Trends & Forecasts (2024 - 2029)

 Africa Waste Management Market Analysis

-• Most of the Municipal Solid Waste collection services in many African countries are inadequate.
+Most of the Municipal Solid Waste collection services in many African countries are inadequate.
 With an average of 57% of MSW in Africa being biodegradable organic waste, the bulk of the waste is dumped.
-About 90% of the waste generated in Africa is disposed of to land, typically in uncontrolled and controlled dumpsites.
+About 90% of the waste generated in Africa is disposed of on land, typically in uncontrolled and controlled dumpsites.
 Only about 4% of the waste generated in Africa is recycled, often by informal actors (as with reuse).
-Africa has lately become a dumping site for waste, particularly hazardous waste, often from developed countries.
+In recent years, Africa has become a dumping ground for waste, particularly hazardous waste, often originating in developed countries.
 More than 130 people have died in landfill collapses in Africa in the past year, 2/3 of whom were women.
-To address these concerns, many social and technological innovations have emerged in the waste sector in Africa.
+In Africa, a number of social and technology innovations have taken place in the waste sector to address these concerns.

-• In comparison to the continent's minuscule recycling rate, South Africa stands out as a shining beacon.
-South Africa consumed approximately 3.4 million tonnes of packaging (glass, paper, metal, and plastic) in 2021, with approximately 54% collected for recycling, compared to the continental average of 4%.
-Apart from South Africa's success, the situation remains bleak: most African countries' collection services are woefully inadequate.
 The average MSW collection rate is low (mostly organic waste), and the majority of it is dumped, even though the fact that it could provide significant socioeconomic opportunities.
-Recycling is emerging as a viable business across Africa, driven more by poverty, unemployment, and socioeconomic need than by public or private sector design.
+Recycling is emerging as a viable business across Africa, driven more by poverty, unemployment, and socioeconomic needs than by public or private sector design.
 An army of unpaid waste collectors makes a living by recovering valuable resources at little to no cost to municipalities or private companies.

 Africa Waste Management Market Trends